crdsonnet/alertmanager-libsonnet/alertmanagerKube/docs/README.md

 withExternalUrl(config)
 ```

-`withExternalUrl` configures the external URL through which this
+`withExternalUrl` configures the external URL through which this instance will be
+reachable.

 Example: